Skip to main content

-Changing Line Indentation in VI
+Changing the Tab Size in VI Editor

 The vi editor is a powerful editor.
 Problem with it is that it is only for the command line which means that many preferences are not accessible via a 'Preferences' page.
 You need to know how to set preferences using commands.